 Fetal anemia is a condition in which the fetus's red blood cells are destroyed too quickly.
 The most common reasons in the US for fetal anemia are a parvovirus infection or a RH conflict. 🩸

-Fetal anemia can be detected through a biopsy of the umbilical cord, or amniotic sac, but the preferable, less invasive, option is to measure the middle cerebral artery and umbilical artery blood flow.
-In a more advanced scenario, we can use a regular ultrasound scan to see that the fetus is enlarged, and that fluid has collected in different parts of the body - we call it the hydrops fetalis.
+Fetal anemia can be detected through a biopsy of the umbilical cord or amniotic sac.
+Still, the preferable, less invasive option is to measure the middle cerebral artery and umbilical artery blood flow.
+In a more advanced scenario, we can use a regular ultrasound scan to see that the fetus is enlarged and that fluid has collected in different parts of the body – we call it the hydrops fetalis.
 The consequences of this state may be fatal.

 How can we treat fetal anemia?

 Intrauterine blood transfusions are a common way to treat fetal anemia.
 If the pregnancy is advanced and close to the expected due date, we can also perform an elective C-section.

 Nevertheless, the best method is to prevent fetal anemia by proper immunization of all Rh- women after every pregnancy or miscarriage.
 You should also avoid any sources of parvovirus while pregnant.

 The traditional method to calculate the median MCA peak systolic velocity is through medical research.
 MCA ultrasound measurements are taken at respective weeks of the pregnancy in a group of hundreds or thousands of women.
 We need to take into account their ethnicity, age, number of fetuses, and weight.